COTA reached out to glean pricing on fabricating outdoor digital signage for a bus stop shelter makeover.

-After weighing different options, COTA decided to install a custom, fan-cooled LCD enclosure that is recessed into a bus shelter.
+After weighing different options, COTA decided to install a custom, fan-cooled, outdoor digital signage that is recessed into a bus shelter.
 To study and review the enclosure in various weather conditions, COTA built a fully functioning CMAX shelter to prototype in the winter of 2016.
 COTA plans to install a combination of pylons, single and double sided, at each CMAX bus stop to display real-time information, including arrival and departure times.
-Each enclosure is equipped with a 47-inch, high bright LCD and a thermostatically controlled fan/heater system to protect the electronics in the extreme, central Ohio weather conditions.
+Each outdoor digital sign is equipped with a 47-inch, high bright LCD and a thermostatically controlled fan/heater system to protect the electronics in the extreme, central Ohio weather conditions.
 The enclosure houses a media player to ensure seamless content delivery.

 SUMMARY OF PROJECT: